 Paper patched or composite hard and soft lead two-part

-Hydro-Press, and Hydro, JR. presses.
+Hydro-Press.
 Bullet swaging techniques are discussed and illustrated on Corbin's "Swaging" page.